 Today it’s about Standing Out, not fitting in.
 It’s the only way that your customers can see you.

 The problem is, that in today’s commercial environment, fitting-in equates to disappearing.
-If you don’t Stand Out, then you’re invisible.
+If you’re gray in a sea of grays, no-one can see you.
+Whatever you’re selling – regardless of how great it is – is lost under the sheer weight of everyone else saying the same thing.
+If you don’t Stand Out, you’re invisible.

 One of my friends runs a restaurant in the center of Strasbourg.
-It’s a pretty famous eatery for the area that offers fantastic food, yet my friend is thinking of selling-up as she’s not generating much business since the economy nose-dived a couple of years ago.
+It’s a pretty famous eatery in the area, and offers fantastic food.
+Yet the last time I visited, my friend told me she’s thinking of selling-up as she’s not generating much business ever since the economy nose-dived a couple of years ago.

-She thinks that the reason is purely economic.
-Certainly when talking to other restaurant owners in the area, they all say that business is a lot tougher than it used to be.
+She thinks that the reason her restaurant is no longer working is purely economic.
+Certainly when talking to other restaurant owners in the area, they all seem to be saying the same thing: business is a lot tougher than it used to be.

 Within a half-mile radius of my friend’s restaurant there are perhaps fifty other decent places where you can get a bite to eat.
 Together, they offer diners a wide variety of cuisines to choose from.
-Sure there’s French – as you’d expect.
-But there’s also Thai, Japanese, Italian, Chinese, Indian, Laotian, North African, and probably others.
-Since they’ve all been around for a while, I think it’s safe to assume that the food is pretty good at most of these places.
+Sure there are restaurants serving French food – as you’d expect.
+But there are also places within shouting distance serving Thai, Japanese, Italian, Chinese, Indian, Laotian, Moroccan, and probably others.
+Since all of these places have been around for a while, I think it’s safe to assume they’re serving-up pretty decent fare.